apache/geode/Getting-started-for-GemFire-Developers.md

 GemFire uses gradle plugins to generate your IDE configuration files.

 ### Eclipse
-Run

-    ./gradlew eclipse

-This will generate a .classath and .project for all subprojects.
+Invoking `./gradlew eclipse` will generate the project and classpath files for all subprojects.
 Import all projects into eclipse.

-### Intellij
+### IntelliJ

-Run

-    ./gradlew idea

-Import the resulting projects.
+Invoking `/gradlew idea` will generate project files for IntelliJ.
+Import the resulting project files.